We all known Great Danes are the gentle giants of the dog world.

 This dog will have no white markings and will be a jet black color, it will be far darker than a blue.

-The Great Dane Club of America prefer a solid coated black dog with a glossy black coat.
+The Great Dane Club of America prefers a solid coated black dog with a glossy black coat.
 Black is the sleekest coat color and shows off their powerful physique.
 Some people even believe they look like “batman” with their sleek coat and tall ears!

 Steel blue coats with no markings are preferred.